 In 2010 Bramcote Old Church Tower Trust was formed and in 2015 an application for Heritage Lottery Funding was made.
+In 2017 it was granted.
 The site is the focal point within the centre of the village of Bramcote and is of historical importance locally.

 An 'artist's impression' of how the HLF funded 'Pod' will look once erected next to the tower.